Australians in American football

 Australians in American football include not just a number of successful football code converts, but also a number of players with high profiles either before or as a result of their switching codes.

 In Australia, there is an almost equal fascination, among the media and general public, of players linked to the National Football League (NFL) as there is for the Irish experiment.

 Although Australians have participated at the highest level of American football, since the success of Darren Bennett as a punter and more recently Ben Graham, several athletes from Australian rules football, rugby league and rugby union have been linked to potential NFL careers.

 The punting specialist position requires similar skills to those used in Australian Rules football.
-Salaries are up to five times higher and the position lends itself to longevity: Australian football players generally retire at around 30, whereas American football punters can play well into their 40s (in fact, one of the players listed below, Darren Bennett, played 11 seasons in the NFL after leaving behind an Australian rules career when he was nearing 30).
+Salaries are up to five times higher and the position lends itself to longevity: Australian football players generally retire at around 30, whereas American football punters can play well into their 40s (Darren Bennett, played 11 seasons in the NFL after leaving an Australian rules career when he was nearing 30).
 Initially Australians sought out American football careers, although now NFL scouts are more often actively seeking punters from Australia.